phalcon-orphanage/docs/zh/reference/di.rst

     //By its class name
     $di->set("request", 'Phalcon\Http\Request');

-    //Using an anonymous function, the instance will lazy loaded
+    //Using an anonymous function, the instance will be lazy loaded
-    $di->set("request", function(){
+    $di->set("request", function() {
         return new Phalcon\Http\Request();
     });

-    //Registering directly an instance
+    //Registering an instance directly
     $di->set("request", new Phalcon\Http\Request());

     //Using an array definition